A Few Frequently Asked Questions Regarding Racial Discrimination

-At The Spitz Law Firm, LLC, we provide a free initial consultation for potential claims in Ohio.
+At Spitz, The Employee’s Law Firm, we provide a free initial consultation for potential claims in Ohio.
 Do not speculate about your possible employment rights and claims when you can bet an answer by calling us or filling out the submission form to the right.

 DISCLAIMER: These answers do not constitute legal advice or guidance.